chrishodgson/symfony-food-hygiene/README.md

 Introduction
 ========

-A simple web application to show a summary by percentage of the food hygiene ratings of establishments across a local selected authority.
+A PHP 7.1 & Symfony 3 web application to show a summary by percentage for food hygiene ratings of establishments across a selected local authority.
-It has been built using PHP 7.1 and Symfony 3.

 Assumptions
 ========